 Teh [sic] devices are used to manage fleets, and send drivers new shipping routes from base.
 Geo-fencing can also be established to prevent trucks from wandering off course or being stolen.

-"It is possible to monitor and control trucks, public bus or delivery vans from the internet, obtaining their speed, position, and a lot other parameters," Norte says
+"It is possible to monitor and control trucks, public bus or delivery vans from the internet, obtaining their speed, position, and a lot other parameters," Norte says.

 Connecting the 'Net to the CAN bus (which controls the car/truck/bus telemetry and controls) is Double Plus Ungood security.
-Stalin would have had them shot, but it looks like there's a rush to do this - remote immobilization is one "feature" that companies seem to be offering without having really thought about what happens when Joe Bloggs on the 'Net does this to a truck in rush hour.
+Stalin would have had them shot, but it looks like there's a rush to do this - remote immobilization is one "feature" that companies seem to be offering without having really thought about what happens when Joe Bloggs on the 'Net does this to a truck in rush hour."You can even control some parameters of the vehicle or hack into the CAN bus of the vehicle remotely.

 While IANAL, this seems to fall into the category of "attractive nuisance".